 Reward Good Behavior

-The other tip that you should adapt when dealing with French bulldog temperament, is to decide on a few praise words for good behaviors and some release words to signal the end of a training session.
-Each training session should not take more than a few minutes because the French bulldog’s has a short concentration span.
+The other tip that you should adopt when dealing with French bulldog temperament, is to decide on a few praise words for good behaviors and some release words to signal the end of a French Bulldog training session.
+Each training session should not take more than a few minutes because the French bulldog has a short concentration span.

 However, you should be patient and understanding with your dog if you are to get the best out of him.
 It is a perfectly fine practice to carry some goodies around to reward your Frenchie for good behavior.

 Nip Aggression in the bud